← Back to Blogs

 Vector Indexing for Approximate Nearest Neighbor Approach

-Vector indexing is the process of organizing vector embeddings in a way that data can be retrieved efficiently.
+Vector indexing is the process of organizing vector embeddings so that data can be retrieved efficiently.

 A more efficient solution to find similar objects is to use an approximate nearest neighbor (ANN) approach.
-The underlying idea is to pre-calculate the distances between the vector embeddings and organize and store similar vectors close to each other (e.g., in clusters or a graph), so that you can later find similar objects faster.
+The underlying idea is to pre-calculate the distances between the vector embeddings.
+Then you can organize and store similar vectors close to each other (e.g., in clusters or a graph), so that you can later find similar objects faster.
 This process is called vector indexing.
 Note that the speed gains are traded in for some accuracy because the ANN approach returns only the approximate results.

 In the previous example, one option would be to pre-calculate some clusters, e.g., animals, fruits, and so on.
-So, when you query the vector database for "Kitten", you could start your search by only looking at the closest animals and not waste time calculating the distances between all fruits and other non-animal objects.
+So, when you query the database for "Kitten", you could start your search by only looking at the closest animals and not waste time calculating the distances between all fruits and other non-animal objects.
 More specifically, the ANN algorithm can help you to start the search in a region near, e.g., four-legged animals.
-Then, the algorithm would also prevent you from venturing further from relevant results, as the objects are pre-organized by similarity.
+Then, the algorithm would also prevent you from venturing further from relevant results.

 Vector indexing for Approximate Nearest Neighbor

-The above example roughly describes the concept of the Hierarchical Navigable Small World (HNSW) algorithm, which is the default ANN algorithm in Weaviate.
+The above example roughly describes the Hierarchical Navigable Small World (HNSW) algorithm.
+It is also the default ANN algorithm in Weaviate.
 However, there are several ANN algorithms to index the vectors, which can be categorized into the following groups:

 • Clustering-based index (e.g., FAISS)